 - In the evaluation of proposals, price changes in accordance with clarification or price loading against deviation should be fully examined to avoid substantial price changes (discounting after bidding). - 4.
-In case of two-stage or two-envelope bidding, the result of technical evaluation is subject to the BANK's review and concurrence in general.
+In the case of single-stage: two-envelope or two-stage bidding, the result of technical evaluation is subject to JICA's prior review and concurrence in general.